Deseret Book Company: Deseret Book

 Deseret Book's downtown location remained the only store until 1959 when site for an Ogden, Utah branch was donated.
-Stores in Orange, California and greater Salt Lake County opened in malls in 1962.
+Stores in Orange, California and Salt Lake County opened in malls in 1962.
 In the 1970s, the original location was torn down to make way for the ZCMI Center Mall where the store reopened on April 2, 1976, during a general conference to attract large crowds.
 Several more mall locations opened in the 1970s; in Northridge, California, Boise, Idaho, and many more locations in Utah.
 In 1997, Deseret Book opened its first Washington state location in the city of Bellevue.
 By 2004, Deseret Book operated over 33 stores in 9 western US states.
 Expanding its reach in eastern Idaho, the chain also purchased Beehive Book Stores, located in Rexburg, Idaho Falls, and Blackfoot, Idaho.
 Deseret Book already operated in Idaho Falls at the Grand Teton Mall and in Rexburg.
 The new store in Rexburg has expanded merchandise selection from the prior two stores.

 In the late 1970s, Deseret Book coordinated publication of new editions of the King James Version of the Bible and the Book of Mormon/Doctrine and Covenants/Pearl of Great Price "Triple combination".
 The 1979 publication of the Bible was the first geared toward Latter-day Saints.
 A comparably styled "triple combination" was introduced in 1981.
-With notes from the Joseph Smith Translation, James E. Talmage's scripture commentary, and an index and "topical guide," the new editions are now standard in the LDS Church.
+With notes from the Joseph Smith Translation, Talmage's scripture commentary, and an index and "topical guide", the new editions are now standard in the LDS Church.
 Typesetting for the volumes was done by Cambridge University Press.

-Deseret Book began publishing LDS fiction for the first time in 1979.
+Deseret Book began publishing Latter-day Saint fiction for the first time in 1979.
 In 1986, it purchased Mormon Handicraft–a handmade crafts store–from the Relief Society.
 As inventory and distribution was centralized in 1984, Deseret Book expanded its lines to include items such as CTR rings and more popular music.

 In 2002, Sheri L. Dew became the first female CEO and president of Deseret Book.

-Deseret Book established new corporate offices and downtown Salt Lake City retail space during the redevelopment of the Crossroads Plaza Mall into the City Creek Center.
+Deseret Book established new corporate offices and downtown Salt Lake City retail space during the redevelopment of the Crossroads Plaza Mall into City Creek Center.
 In 2007, the corporate headquarters, with around 160 employees, moved into the top seven floors of the Utah Woolen Mills Clothiers building across the street from Temple Square.
 In April 2010 Deseret Book opened its "Flagship" store in the City Creek Center.
 This new store sits almost exactly on the same location as the first Deseret Book Location.

 Acquisitions

 Bookcraft

 In early 1999, Bookcraft was acquired by Deseret Book.
 This allowed them to expand in the larger "values-oriented" publishing market.
-The merger also brought more writings by general authorities under the church's ownership, allowing for electronic and print collaborations with other Deseret Management Corporation entities (the Deseret News, and Bonneville International) and church entities (such as Brigham Young University, the Church Educational System).
+The merger also brought more writings by general authorities under the church's ownership, allowing for electronic and print collaborations with other DMC entities (the Deseret News, and Bonneville International) and church entities (such as BYU and the Church Educational System).